 - 6 What are rim-weighted and center-weighted and why do they matter?

 I’m new to spinning.
 Which spindle should I get?

 We find a drop spindle with a hook is easiest for beginners.
 Of course, plenty of spinners have started with a supported spindle without any trouble.
 See our comprehensive article here.

 I’d like to try support spindling.
 Which spindle would be a good one to start with?

 A Tibetan spindle in style no. 1 is our top pick for new support spindlers.
 They spin for a long time with a single flick, and they spin slower, giving you more time to concentrate on your fiber before too much twist travels up the yarn.
 Of course, as we say in our comprehensive article, choosing a spindle is a very personal decision.

-For John, going to their “Board Room” — where they keep all their prepared wood boards — to stock up on spindle wood is like a fiber addict going to a fiber show.
+For John, going to the mill to stock up on spindle wood is like a fiber addict going to a fiber show.
 Grain pattern, coloring, the way the wood reflects the light…it’s a sensational experience!